 Definition of “Assault” Per Texas Law

-The definition of assault is widely susceptible to interpretation of law enforcement, however, Texas Law does offer some guidelines when it comes to identifying assaultive offenses.
+The definition of assault is widely susceptible to the interpretation of law enforcement.
+However, Texas Law does offer some guidelines when it comes to identifying assaultive offenses.

 - (a) A person commits an offense if the person:

 - (1) intentionally, knowingly, or recklessly causes bodily injury to another, including the person’s spouse;

 - (2) intentionally or knowingly threatens another with imminent bodily injury, including the person’s spouse; or